 Click on your Medical ID record button on the “My Records” screen.
 This will take you to the “Record Dashboard” where you can work on your record.
-You will be taken to the “Edit Basics” section directly, where you can enter/update your core information.
+You will be taken to the “Basic Information” section directly, so you can enter/update essential information for this record.

 At any time, you can click and go to the top level Dashboard view of the current record, where you can access all the Information Sections available…

-In the “Data Panel” of the Record Dashboard, you see all the information items you can work on.
-We suggest you click the “Edit Basics” item first and complete that first, as it will provide the minimum required information in emergency scenarios.
+In the top “Data Panel” part of the Record Dashboard, you see all the information section items you can work on.
+We suggest you click the “Basic Information” icon and complete that section first, as it will provide the minimum required information in emergency scenarios.

 Concept: Mark as complete

 Some sections have a header area are on top, followed by (optional) multiple entries.
 An example would be “Allergies”.
 The record owner may have one or more allergies – or none.
 If the section is NOT filled, is it because the record owner has NO known allergies or have they simply not gotten around to entering them.
 The “Mark as complete” checkbox tells the system that the section is empty, because the record owner does NOT have any known allergies.
 This will also serve the “Completeness Guides” that reference this section to consider it as complete.

 You can still enter comments in the header “Overall comments” text area, such as “Used to have hay fever as a kid but not any more”.

 While adding information to your record the system automatically highlights the new or updated information, and a black bar on top of the screen displays Cancel and Save buttons.
 When you are done entering your information, simply click “Save” to record your changes – or “Cancel” to abandon the changes.
 That much is intuitive.